josephkniskern/programming-univbasics-nds-nds-to-insight-with-flexibility-lab/README.md

 Look at that!
 We have that thing we wanted!
 We've used the see-saw technique to do some really complex work to create a clear summary.

+> **Reflect** Are there methods you think we should extract from this code?
+If
+> so, try writing some methods and make sure you get the same output!

 ## Lab

 In the lab, you're going to transform the given data into a `Hash` with information about various move studios.
-Use the see-saw technique to work from the given NDS to a "midpoint" NDS that you projected _backward_ from the solution.
+Use the see-saw technique to work from the given NDS to a "midpoint" NDS.

-To help "train up" your see-saw technique skills,  we've provided you a lot of code in this lab.
-You're only responsible for implementing the methods:
+To help "train up" your see-saw technique skills, we've provided you code that
+***you should not change***.
+This is very similar to the real world where you can't throw out other methods (because you might break something!).

+The "main method" that returns the summary of earnings per studio ***will not be yours to edit***.
+That method, `studios_totals`, uses the methods listed above.
+This will help train you up for the very-real-world case of modifying pre-existing code.

+You're only responsible for implementing the methods, but are invited to use the helper methods we've provided:

 * `movies_with_director_key(name, movies_collection)`; is used by
   `movies_with_directors_set`
 * `movies_with_directors_set(source)`
 * `gross_per_studio(collection)`

-The "main method" that returns the summary of earnings per studio ***will not be yours to edit***.
-That method, `studios_totals`, uses the methods listed above.
-This will help train you up for the very-real-world case of modifying pre-existing code.

 Details about the arguments and the expected return tyhpes are provided in comments in `lib/nds_extract.rb`.